 Admission is free, there’s no fee to park, and the center is stroller and wheelchair friendly.
 Multiple picnic spots provide ample space to enjoy lunch together.
 Besides viewing the manatees, you can also stroll along the 1-mile nature loop and climb the 50-foot observation tower for scenic views.
 There’s also a stingray touch tank, education center, and gift shop.

-Find out more about the TECO Manatee Viewing Center in this article on Tampa Bay Parenting.
+Find out more in this guide to TECO Manatee Viewing Center from Tampa Bay Parenting, one of our partner publications.

 1502 SE Kings Bay Dr, Crystal River, FL 34429